-- 1. To reduce forest vegetation density to help prevent catastrophic wildfire (forest thinning).
+- 1. To manage forest vegetation density to help prevent catastrophic wildfire (forest thinning).
 An additional benefit is reduction of evaporation and transpiration from the forest canopy in overstocked forests and enhanced GW recharge. - 2.
 To minimize uplands infiltration from becoming interflow, in favor of groundwater recharge by diminishing (mitigating) land surface disturbances which shorten the "time of concentration."

-Additionally, it is will be prudent to collect data to verify whether implementation of such outcomes will have the desired effect.
+From a water resources management the desired outcome is not only to increase of total annual basin flow, but also a shift towards increased late season flows.
+It will be prudent to collect data to verify whether implementation of such outcomes will have the desired effect.